Office of Responsible Research Practices

 • List all engaged NCH collaborators on the “External Co-Investigators & Key Personnel” page.

-• Submit the study for ceded review using the Buck-IRB online system.
+• Submit the study for ceded review using Buck-IRB.

 • Select NCH IRB on the “Review Board” page to create an abbreviated “shell” application.
 Note: Ohio State staff and students working with NCH faculty are able to submit shell applications for ceded review.